seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Goes into the trunk.
 The scene closes*

 **Scene III**
-An ante-chamber adjoining Imogen’s apartments.
+An ante-chamber adjoining Imogen's apartments.

 *Enter CLOTEN and Lords*